 Less than significant impact.
-Future development of Parcel 2 does not require the extension of any public infrastructure, such as roads, water, or sewer systems.
+Future development of Parcels 1 and 2 does not require the extension of any public infrastructure, such as roads, water, or sewer systems.
 The project may increase demand for County services, such as law enforcement, fire protection and road maintenance.
 Other services such as schools and libraries would not be affected.
 Butte County collects various types of development impact fees to partially offset the cost and impacts associated with new residential units.
-For commercial uses, these fees vary depending on the square footage and are collected at the time of development.
 With payment of fees, a less than significant impact would occur under this threshold.